StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 # 4. Install terraform and terraform OCI provider on your laptop

 # 5. Clone this github on your laptop

 # 6. Update the terraform configuration file with the specific of your environment

-# 7. Create the required infrasture to provision a WebLogic Cloud domain from the OCI Marketplace
+# 7. Create the required infrasture to provision a Domain in WebLogic Cloud from the OCI Marketplace

-# 8. Provision a WebLogic Cloud domain from the OCI Markeplace
+# 8. Provision a Domain in WebLogic Cloud from the OCI Markeplace